awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-authentication-flow.md

 When you have completed migrating all your users, we recommend switching flows to the more secure SRP flow\.
 The SRP flow does not send any passwords over the network\.

-To learn more about Lambda triggers see [Customizing User Pool Workflows with Lambda Triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.
+To learn more about Lambda triggers see [Customizing user pool workflows with Lambda triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.

-For more information about migrating users with a Lambda trigger see [Importing Users into User Pools With a User Migration Lambda Trigger](cognito-user-pools-import-using-lambda.md)\.
+For more information about migrating users with a Lambda trigger see [Importing users into user pools with a user migration Lambda trigger](cognito-user-pools-import-using-lambda.md)\.